-- Emphasis on minority equity positions.
-Unlike many providers of private equity capital, we seek primarily minority equity positions in our portfolio companies, including when we make direct investments in such companies.
-We believe this approach makes us more attractive to prospective portfolio companies in which we may make direct investments that may be unwilling or unable, due to their current capital structure, to cede actual or effective control to a new equity investor. - Emphasis on building a more diverse investment portfolio.
-Unlike traditional private equity funds that often acquire substantial equity positions in a relatively small number of privately-held companies, we acquire primarily minority positions in our portfolio companies.
-As a result, we seek to hold a more diverse portfolio of equity investments than a traditional private equity fund, although we do not intend to operate as a diversified fund within the meaning of the 1940 Act.
-We expect this approach will allow us to minimize the impact on our overall portfolio of a negative downturn at any one specific portfolio company. - Focus on providing individual investors with access to portfolio of previously inaccessible investments.
-Our focus on providing a more diverse portfolio of equity investments than a traditional private equity fund, while investing in attractive venture capital-backed, rapidly growing emerging non-public companies provides individual investors with access to an asset class that has previously been limited to venture capital, private equity and similar large institutional investors.
-In addition, while accredited individual investors have had limited access to select investments in private companies, including through private secondary markets, our portfolio approach provides a more balanced and diversified alternative to such direct private investments.
+Emphasis on minority equity positions.
+Unlike many providers of private equity capital, we intend to seek primarily minority equity positions in our portfolio companies, including when we make direct investments in such companies.
+We believe this approach will make us more attractive to prospective portfolio companies in which we may make direct investments that may be unwilling or unable, due to their current capital structure, to cede actual or effective control to a new equity investor.

+- Emphasis on building a more diverse investment portfolio.
+Unlike traditional private equity funds that often acquire substantial equity positions in a relatively small number of privately-held companies, we intend to acquire primarily minority positions in our portfolio companies.
+As a result, we will seek to hold a more diverse portfolio of equity investments than a traditional private equity fund, although we do not intend to operate as a diversified fund within the meaning of the 1940 Act.
+We believe this approach will allow us to minimize the impact on our overall portfolio of a negative downturn at any one specific portfolio company. - Focus on providing individual investors with access to portfolio of previously inaccessible investments.
+We believe that our focus on providing a more diverse portfolio of equity investments than a traditional private equity fund, while investing in attractive venture capital-backed, rapidly growing emerging non-public companies will provide individual investors with access to an asset class that has previously been limited to venture capital, private equity and similar large institutional investors.
+In addition, while accredited individual investors have had limited access to select investments in private companies, including through private secondary markets, we believe our portfolio approach provides a more balanced and diversified alternative to such direct private investments.